 Trail Conditions

-We’ve not been on all the trails, but it seems like they are generally dirt or grass, with minimal rocks.
-Small gravel is in a few high-traffic areas like gates.
+We’ve not been on every trail, but most are dirt or grass, with minimal rocks.
+Small gravel is spread in a few high-traffic areas like gates and washouts.
+Overall the trail surfaces are just about ideal for horse riding.

 Expect to encounter a few swampy areas, but most are small enough to be skirted or bypassed easily.

-Trails are blazed (colors are listed on the website trail descriptions but not the brochure).
-Most trail junctions are nicely marked with posts indicating where each branch takes you.
-A+ to park management for doing such a good job on these!
-Other parks should be so good.
+Trails are blazed (colors are listed on the website trail descriptions but not the printed brochure).
+Park management has nicely marked most junctions with posts indicating where each branch takes you (but as of 2023 some are missing).

-Woods tend to be a mix of deciduous and conifers.
-There are a few open areas, mostly along the lake, though most of them are grown up.
-It’s generally a really pretty place to ride, especially in spring and fall.
+Woods tend to be a mature mix of deciduous and conifers.
+There are a few open areas, mostly along the lake, though most of the pastures are grown up with bushes and some trees.
+As you can see from our pictures, it’s a really pretty place to ride, especially in spring and fall.

 Bugs